Research with the armed forces

 The experiences of military families: This project examines the experiences of the children of service families in Plymouth and the role of HMS Heroes in supporting them.
 It is led by Dr Naomi Tyrrell and Dr Richard Yarwood and is funded by HMS Heroes and the Institute of Health and Community.
 The results have been presented to the Plymouth Armed Forces Community Covenant and the Army Families Federation.

 Veterans’ lifestyles and employment: Dr Richard Yarwood and Dr Agatha Herman (now at Reading University) have examined the experiences of veterans living in Plymouth and in particular, their transition to civilian life.
 The research was funded by the School of Geography, Earth and Environmental Sciences (SOGEEs) and has been presented to the Royal Geographical Society and Help for Heroes.
 It has been published in a major geographical journal.

 Anglia Ruskin: We have an agreement to work in partnership with the Veterans and Families Institute (VFI), Anglia Ruskin University.
-This has led to a joint tender between VFI and Plymouth University with the Ministry of Defence (MOD), to work on the ‘Diversity Training Evaluation Design and the Lived Experience’ project.
+This has led to a joint tender between VFI and University of Plymouth with the Ministry of Defence (MOD), to work on the ‘Diversity Training Evaluation Design and the Lived Experience’ project.

 Internal Virtual; Defence Research Network: This is used to disseminate funding opportunities in the defence industry to 49 researchers across all faculties, led by Susan Ann Eick.